Oxeltech

 Mean Ambient Temperature: 40°C for all passive components

-After the assumptions, you will find the table for capacitor failure rates as shown in figure 6
+After the assumptions, you will find the table for capacitor failure rates as shown in Figure 6

-As given in the BOM, C1901 capacitor is a ceramic capacitor with the temperature coefficient X7R, following information can be concluded for the component from the table.
+As given in the BOM, the C1901 capacitor is a ceramic capacitor with the temperature coefficient X7R, following information can be concluded for the component from the table.

 Reference FIT (λref) = 2